spinn-DR/spinn-airdrop/README.md

 `bitcoin-core` (for advanced users) or `spinn-airdrop.html` (easiest for most users) are the only tools recommended for airdrop redemption.
 Use anything else at your own risk.

-# Snapshot date: 03 October 2022
+# Snapshot date: 05 October 2022
 # Mainnet Launch date: 05 December 2022

 ## How It Works

-The Spinn airdrop is eligible to anyone who owns non-custodial bitcoin ($BTC) as of the __snapshot date__, and posts a signed message to our bitcointalk thread prior to mainnet launch ().
+The Spinn airdrop is eligible to anyone who owns non-custodial bitcoin ($BTC) as of the __snapshot date__, and posts a signed message to our bitcointalk thread prior to mainnet launch (05 December 2022).

-* The first 50 valid claims to be identified will redeem at a rate of 10,000/1 their BTC holdings at the time of the snapshot.
+* The first 100 valid claims to be identified will redeem at a rate of 10,000/1 their BTC holdings at the time of the snapshot.

-* The next 100 valid claims (51 - 150) to be indentified will redeem at a rate of 1,000/1 their BTC holdings at the time of the snapshot.
+* The next 150 valid claims (101 - 250) to be indentified will redeem at a rate of 1,000/1 their BTC holdings at the time of the snapshot.

 * Everyone else will redeem at a rate of 200/1 their BTC holdings at the time of the snapshot.